In This Article

 A nose waxing kit also serves as another beauty product: you can use it in place of pore strips.

 Keep in mind that with waxing there are often side effects like redness, some soreness, bumps and possible ingrown hairs that come later.
 The nostril area is a very delicate place and it's hard to see what exactly is going on with the skin inside.
 Having these side effects is often more annoying and painful in the nostrils, than say, your legs or underarms.

 Other Options for Nixing Nose Hair

 You don't need to wax... or let the hair poke out.
 A safer and less painful way is to trim the nose hair.
-Fortunately they make trimmers and scissors specifically for this purpose.
+Fortunately, there are trimmers and scissors specifically designed for this purpose.